windytan/stereodemux/README.md

 We also have a more modern and automated route, using [meson](https://mesonbuild.com/):

     meson setup build && cd build && meson compile

+You can choose either or; none is better than the other.

 ## Usage